 Pin this recipe to save for laterPin this recipe to your favorite board

 Easy 4 Ingredient Baked Oatmeal Cups

-- Optional mix ins: finely chopped apples, bananas, cinnamon, fresh or frozen berries, peanut butter (warm it up a little before stirring in!), mini chocolate chips, nuts, dried fruit, etc.
+- Optional mix ins: finely chopped apples, bananas, cinnamon, fresh or frozen berries, peanut butter, mini chocolate chips, nuts, dried fruit, etc.

-- Preheat oven to 350 degrees F and line a 12 cup muffin pan with liners (I like to use the silicone ones!).
+- Preheat the oven to 350 degrees F and lightly grease a 12-cup muffin pan (you can also use silicone muffin cups).
 Set aside.

-- In a medium bowl stir together oats, EGG Creations, milk and maple syrup until combined.
-Divide evenly between muffin cups (make sure you get equal liquid in each cup so none are dry).
+- In a medium bowl, stir together oats, egg, milk, and maple syrup until combined.
+Divide the batter evenly between the prepared muffin pans (make sure you get equal liquid in each cup so none are dry).